sannansaleem/MechaCar_Statistical_Analysis/README.md

 From the above output we can see that:

-1. The **vehicle length**, and **vehicle ground clearance** are statistically likely to provide non-random amounts of variance to the model.
-That is to say, the vehicle length and vehicle ground clearance have a significant impact on miles per gallon on the MechaCar prototype.
-Conversely, the **vehicle weight**, **spoiler angle**, and **All Wheel Drive** (AWD) have p-Values that indicate a random amount of variance with the dataset.
+1. The **vehicle length**, and **vehicle ground clearance** hold a significant impact on miles per gallon on the MechaCar prototype.
+Conversely, the **vehicle weight**, **spoiler angle**, and **All Wheel Drive** (AWD) have p-Values that indicate a random amount of variance with the dataset i.e. they are not statistically significant.

-2. The p-Value for this model, ```p-Value: 5.35e-11```, is much smaller than the assumed significance level of 0.05%.
-This indicates there is sufficient evidence to **reject our null hypothesis**, which further indcates that the slope of this linear model is **not zero**.
+2. The p-Value for this model, ```p-Value: 5.35e-11```, is much smaller than the assumed significance level of 0.05.
+This indicates there is sufficient evidence to **reject our null hypothesis**.

-3. This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.
+3. This linear model has an r-squared value of 0.7149, which means that approximately 71.49% of all mpg predictions will be determined by this model.
 Relatively speaking, his multiple regression model **does predict mpg of MechaCar prototypes effectively**.

 # Deliverable 2:
 ## Summary Statistics on Suspension Coils